ministryofjustice/staff-infrastructure-monitoring/docs/alerts-for-the-ima-platform.md

 # Alerts for the IMA Platform

-Below is the alerts currently set for the IMA Platform.
+Below are the alerts currently set for the IMA Platform.
 Those that are monitored by the IMA Platform are provisioned through the [Configuration GitHub repository](https://github.com/ministryofjustice/staff-infrastructure-monitoring-datasource-config) within the [Monitoring Platform integrations directory](https://github.com/ministryofjustice/staff-infrastructure-monitoring-datasource-config/tree/main/integrations/monitoring_platform).

 ## IMA Platform i.e. Grafana is unreachable